orion-rs/orion/CONTRIBUTING.md

 - [ ] Explain what the pull request changes, in the description of the GitHub PR.
 - [ ] If the pull request is a bugfix, try to include a regression test for the bug.
+- [ ] During development it might come in handy to disable clippy deny attributes (`#![deny(warnings)]`, etc).
+If this has been done, please make sure to enable them again, before submitting a pull request.

 All pull requests should be opened against the `master` branch.